soda-inria/sklearn-numba-dpex/README.md

 ### Step 2: install the `wip-engines` branch of scikit-learn

-Once you're loaded into a numba_dpex development environment, following one of the two previous guides, follow those instructions:
+Once you have loaded into a `numba_dpex` development environment, following one of the two previous guides, follow those instructions:

 ```
 git clone https://github.com/ogrisel/scikit-learn